parkerhawkins/Ronnie-Revolver-WIP/README.md

   B to stand still (for aiming)

-  Start to begin the game and to reset it at the game over screen.
+  Start is used for pausing and resetting the game

 Future additions: